ODOT-PTS/gtfs-ride-validator/README.md

 # transitfeed-ride

-Provides a library to help you parse, validate, and generate [GTFS-Ride](https://github.com/ODOT-PTS/GTFS-ride) feed files.
+Provides a library to help you parse and validate[GTFS-Ride](https://github.com/ODOT-PTS/GTFS-ride) feed files.

 To install either clone the repo using git or download the repo using the download feature.